top of page

 The Proverbs 31 Woman is resourceful, financially literate, and proactive in securing her household’s future.

 Modern Reflection: In today’s world, this entrepreneurial and self-sufficient attitude might be celebrated in men but sometimes criticised in women as being "too strong" or "masculine."
 The modern age’s argument often pits independence against femininity, as though they cannot coexist.
+However, the Proverbs 31 Woman shows us that strength and independence are not inherently masculine traits; they are human traits.
+Her ability to lead and provide does not diminish her femininity but rather enhances it.

 2. A Woman in Leadership: Feminine or Masculine?